IanBellomy/Pair/readme.md

 ````
 Add event handlers for when the distance between layers enters a specific range.
 The range is defined by `min` and `max`.
 The `enterFn` function is called when distance becomes `<= max`, or `>= min`.
 Vice versa for the `exitFn`.

-Distance is measured from the layers midpoints.
+Distance is measured from the layers' midpoints.

-The function returns an index which can be used to remove the listeners later.
+The function returns an index which can be used to remove the listener later.

 ---